-Net revenues from our insurance agency segment increased by 0.9% from RMB3,746.5 million in 2016 to RMB3,780.2 million in 2017.
+- Net revenues from our insurance agency segment increased by 0.9% from RMB3,746.5 million in 2016 to RMB3,780.2 million in 2017.
 The increase was primarily driven by (i) a 144.8% increase in net revenues derived from the life insurance agency business, from RMB990.5 million in 2016 to RMB2,424.4 million in 2017, offset by 50.8% decrease in net revenues derived from the property and casualty insurance agency business, from RMB2,755.9 million in 2016 to RMB1,355.8 million.
 The increase in net revenues generated from the life insurance agency business was primarily due to the growth in the number of sales agents, establishment of new branches in more regions, and overall industry growth.
-The decline of the property and casualty insurance agency business was primarily due to the i) suspension of business cooperation with PICC P&C starting from March 1, 2017, ii) our decision to cut low margin channel businesses starting from the second quarter of 2017 and (iii) the transition of our P&C insurance business from a commission-based business model towards a platform management fee-based business model.

-• Net revenues from our claims adjusting segment decreased by 8.4% from RMB336.4 million in 2016 to RMB308.3 million in 2017.
-The increase was mainly due to expansion business to provide services to more insurance companies in 2018..
+The decline of the property and casualty insurance agency business was primarily due to the i) suspension of business cooperation with PICC P&C starting from March 1, 2017, ii) our decision to cut low margin channel businesses starting from the second quarter of 2017 and (iii) the transition of our P&C insurance business from a commission-based business model towards a platform management fee-based business model. - Net revenues from our claims adjusting segment decreased by 8.4% from RMB336.4 million in 2016 to RMB308.3 million in 2017.
+The decrease was primarily due to the suspension of business cooperation with PICC P&C starting from March 1, 2017.